 Length: Maximum of 7 pages (5 pages for the body which can include charts, graphs, diagrams, etc. and up to 2 pages of references).

-Case Study (CS) is a submission of a detailed teaching case, developed by the researcher in the past academic year, that exposes students to real-world family business problems and scenarios.
-Case studies can be based on direct field research or publically available sources, but not fictional or anonymized companies or business scenarios.
+Case Study (CS) is a submission of a detailed teaching case, developed by the researcher in the past two academic years, that exposes students to real-world family business problems and scenarios.
+Case studies can be based on direct field research or publicly available sources.
+Case Studies can be anonymized, if needed.
+However, fictional companies or fictional business scenarios will not be not considered for this track.

-Case studies should be approximately 1,500-5,000 words in length and can be written for the undergraduate and/or graduate level.
-The text of a case study should cover the following points: (1) provide an engaging introduction that highlights the decision point/focus of the case, (2) a detailed description of the family business and its context, (3) a range of thought-provoking questions that will help initiate class discussion, and (4) a clear indication of the intended learning outcomes.
+Case studies should be approximately 2,000-7,000 words in length and can be written for the undergraduate and/or graduate level and/or executive education level.
+The text of a case study should cover the following points: (1) provide an engaging introduction that highlights the decision point/focus of the case, (2) a detailed description of the family business and its context, (3) a range of thought-provoking questions that will help initiate class discussion,

 The case study and teaching note should be submitted as a single document.